Absent Subsequences in Words: Algorithms

 The pseudo-code of this algorithm is described in \cref{alg:minArch}.

 \SetKw{KwAnd}{and} \SetKwFunction{KwMinArch}{minArch}

 The correctness can be shown as follows.

-Firstly, it is clear that at the beginning of the execution of an iteration of the outer loop $w[p_1:p_2]$ is not $1$-universal.
-For simplicity, let $a$ be the value of $p_1$ at this point.
-Therefore, the same holds for all of its prefixes and suffixes.
+Firstly, it is clear that at the beginning of the execution of an iteration of the outer loop $w[p_1:p_2-1]$ is not $1$-universal.
+Thus, the same property holds for all of the prefixes and suffixes of $w[p_1:p_2-1]$.
+Now, let $a$ be the value of $p_1$ at this point (at the beginning of the execution of an iteration of the outer loop).
 Then, in the first inner loop we identify the smallest value of $b=p_2$ such that $w[a:b]=w[p_1:p_2]$ is $1$-universal, and it is correct to set $\minArch[a]\gets b$.
 In the second inner loop we increment $p_1$ to identify all the suffixes $w[p_1:b]$ of $u$ which are $1$-universal.
 None of these strings has a proper prefix which is also $1$-universal, as this would imply that $\minArch[a]< b$, a contradiction.
 So, for all the values $p_1$ visited in this loop it is correct to set $\minArch[p_1]\gets b$.
+Finally, once we have found the largest $p_1$ such that $w[p_1:b]$ is $1$-universal, we increment $p_1$ and $p_2$ (i.e., $p_2$ becomes $b+1$) and restart from line $5$.
+This is correct as: $\minArch[j]$ is correctly set for $j<p_1$ and $w[p_1:p_2-1]$ is not $1$-universal, so the same reasoning as above applies.

 Now assume that there exists a position $i$ with $j=\min\{g\mid \al(w[i:g])=\Sigma\}$ and we did not set $\minArch[i]=j$.
 This means that when $p_2$ was set to be $j$ during the execution of our algorithm, we had $p_1>i$.
 In order for this to hold, our algorithm should have already set $\minArch[i]=j'<j$.
 As shown above, this means that $w[i:j']$ is $1$-universal, a contradiction with the definition of $j$.